Michigan Teachers' Weekend: May 4 & 5

 a performance at the Stratford Festival this season.
 Information on bus funding will be shared with participants

 during and after the Michigan Teachers’ Weekend.

 For more than fifteen years, the Stratford Festival has led an annual residency in Michigan.
 Its mandate is to explore innovative pedagogical drama strategies and to provide an opportunity for teachers to meet and share experiences with their peers across the state.
 Participating teachers and students work with Festival staff and teaching artists to tie Common Core Standards to the study of Shakespeare.

 The residency begins with teacher professional development in Stratford in May.
 In the fall, teaching artists visit Michigan to provide pre-show workshops, then students and teachers see a selected Shakespeare production and participate in further enrichment programming with the Festival, deepening the work initiated by their teachers in the spring.

 "The workshop increased my conviction that Shakespeare is a vital language experience, especially when brought to life physically by the students in the classroom.
 Using the real elements of theatre - voice, movement, embodied imagination - students are far more likely to connect with the spirit and value of Shakespeare.
-Silent reading just doesn't work." - Michigan Teacher Weekend participant.
+Silent reading just doesn't work." - Michigan Residency participant.

 To participate, please send us an email.

 Teachers participating in the Michigan Residency with school groups visiting this season for Othello, The